matiasvarela/minesweeper-API/README.md

 ## Decisions
 - All the endpoints that return the game representation hides the cells with bombs replacing them with empty cells, so it is impossible for clients of this API to know the positions of those bombs.
+- The first cell revealed never touch a bomb.
+- The game starts when the first cell is reveal.

 ## Demo